xiongzhp/Rover/README.md

-# J.A.R.V.I.S.
-Voice-controlled Smart Home Assistant
+# Rover Smart Car Assistant

-This repository was developed for the Terrapin Hackers hacktorial by Sean Bae
+This repository was developed for the TechCrunch Hackathon 2016 by Erik Xiong

-### High-Level Instructions
+###  Instructions
 1) Clone the repository
 ```bash
 git clone https://github.com/SeanBae/Jarvis.git